 A proactive and systematic research policy is also needed.
 For obvious public health reasons, there is an urgent need to conduct Covid-19 tests on homeless people and refugees and to separate those who test positive and thus control the spread of the virus.
 At the same time there a need to test volunteers and medical personnel who are in daily contact with these vulnerable groups of people as well as to keep people sheltered.
 In light of the economic impact of the crisis, it is necessary to establish structural solutions for access to housing, which has become, more than ever, a public health imperative.

-PRESS RELEASE A Delegation of the Vincentian Family Participated in the 58th Session of the Commission for Sociation Development at the United Nations
+Vincentian Family participated in the 58th Session of the United

 Throughout its long history of 75 years, rarely has there been any mention of “Homelessness”.
 The lack of a clear definition of the problem has led the member states and international organizations to ignore one the fundamental rights of humanity, the right to housing.
 Therefore, the working group to end homelessness has advocated in a tireless manner to include this theme on the agenda of the UN.
 The result of this process is seen in the fact that the 58th Session of this Commission has now placed homelessness on the agenda of the UN.